-If, despite your best germ-avoidance efforts (and getting a flu shot), you come down with the flu, here are the top survival tips from Andrew Pasetti, DO of the HonorHealth Medical Group:
+If, despite your best germ-avoidance efforts (and getting a flu shot), you come down with the flu, here are the top survival tips from doctors with the HonorHealth Medical Group:

 - Shop early.

 Gather some preparedness supplies while everyone is well.
 You’ll need tissues, fluids and over-the-counter medication to help with symptoms while the virus runs its course.
 Remember to have your favorite hot tea on hand.
 Just in case!